Bonus: 3 Extra CFD Tips included and updated for 2018

 There are no get rich quick tips here, so if you are looking for the next Holy Grail, then you have come to the wrong place.

-If you are looking to build a solid trading foundation that can weather all market conditions, then you are in the right place.
+If you are looking to build a solid trading foundation you can use to trade CFDs, forex trading, the Dow Jones or any of the global markets, then you are in the right place.

 This fantastic money management/capital preservation idea was unashamedly taken from Marcel Link’s brilliant trading book titled “High Probability Trading“.